Ritvik479/KrackHack-CyberSec-Project/README.md

-# Solution to PS 1 KrackHack
+# Overview

 This project is a web-based malware scanner that utilizes YARA rules and file hash checks to identify potentially malicious files.
 It features a cyberpunk-themed dark mode and a user-friendly interface for uploading and scanning files.
+Our team of four created this project in the short span of 2 days for the **KrackHack Hackathon** organised by **GDG IIT Mandi**.
+We are glad to have gotten this chance to learn and innovate in this fascinating field of cybersecurity.

+## Problem Statement

+Build a web application that performs static analysis onuploaded files (e.g., `.exe`, `.docx`, `.pdf`), flags malicious indicators, andprovides a clear verdict ("Malicious" or "Clean").
+This system must beeasy to use, offer concise results, and emphasize static analysis (nosandboxing or dynamic execution).

 ## Features